Jonathan Marsden (art historian)

+He is a trustee of English Heritage and a commissioner at Historic England.

 Marsden was appointed a Lieutenant of the Royal Victorian Order (LVO) in the 2003 Birthday Honours and was promoted to Commander (CVO) in the 2013 New Year Honours.
 On his retirement, he was appointed a Knight Commander of the Royal Victorian Order (KCVO) on 19 December 2017.